AlvaroRodriguezDelRio/Curta_metagenomics/README.md

 conda init bash

 # get paths to files where the metagenomics reads are
+# you may need to change here the grep command for filtering the reads from the first pass (.1, /1, _1 are common names)
 find $PWD/folder_with_reads/ | grep fastq | grep _1 > paths_reads.txt

 # create log folder